mehulagg/gitlab/doc/ci/yaml/README.md

     - printenv
 ```

+You can't reuse a section that already includes a `!reference` tag.
+Only one level
+of nesting is supported.

 #### Enable or disable `!reference` tags **(FREE SELF)**

 The `!reference` tag is under development and not ready for production use.
 It is